Skip to content

 Week 3: Implement DKIM

-• [ ] Review reports weekly for 4 weeks
+3. Review DMARC reports weekly for at least 4 weeks.

 DIY-friendly if:

-• Single email service (Microsoft 365 or Google Workspace only)
+• Single email provider (Microsoft 365 or Google Workspace only)

 • No third-party services sending email from your domain